callum-hart/immutable-styles/README.md

 ## What is Immutable Styles?

-Immutable Styles is a cross between a CSS pre-processor and a CSS in-JS library.
+Immutable styles is a cross between a CSS pre-processor and a CSS in-JS library.
 Styles are written using JavaScript which are subsequently compiled to CSS.
 The library has 2 goals:

 1. Make styles for the web **predictable**
 2. Make styles for the web **robust**